 - Bus, The No. 120 from Paignton stops at the Banjo Kingswear then a short downhill walk and cross the lower ferry.
 From Totnes catch the X64 that stops at the pontoon by the harbour.

-- Ferry, you can use either the foot passenger or the lower/higher vehicle ferry.
+- Ferry, you can use either the passenger ferry or the lower/higher vehicle ferry.

-- Train, catch the steam train from Paignton, then use the ferry.
+- Train, catch the steam train from Paignton, then use the passenger ferry.

 - Walking, unless you want to head out of town, most things are easily within walking distance.